LemmySmackett/LemmySmackettCom/content/stories/mature/pss_lost_and_hound.md

 "He's my father.
 I think."

-Remmy glanced between Dash and Lemmy
+Remmy glanced between Dash and Lemmy.

 Lemmy nodded.
 "Figured as much.
 It had to be that or revenge.
 Sometimes it's both."
 He pointed.
 "You lookin' for revenge?"